AnastasiaKarpenko/KotlinBasics/README.md

 - Exceptions extend Throwable class
 - To pass a message to an exception, we nee to pass a message to a Throwable constructor that our exception class extends
 - In Kotlin in try-catch block can return an expression and a value, the block can be expression itself.
+- There are no checked exceptions.
+We don't need to declare them as a boilerplate code

 Constants

 - you either create an top object (should be imported prior to usage)
-- or create a top variable
+- or create a top level property (variable)
 - it is good to group several constant values and put it in the same object
 - Top level properties will be difficult to track , where the things are in a sense.

 Annotations

 - Compilable with Java annotations
-- can create custom annotations
+- Can create custom annotations
 - Can rename the annotations (Test as Specification for instance)